Hello World

 Double-click anywhere on the canvas.

-In Spoon, select Action > Run This Transformation.
+In Spoon, select Action > Run this transformation.

 In the Run Options panel you can set:

-save the Transformation locally.
+Automatically save the transformation

 The transformation executes.